 The majority of states let civilians use stun guns, including shooting TASERs, without any major restrictions.
 That translates to no training requirements, background checks, or other red tape.
 Because TASERs are not classified as a firearm, most states permit residents to buy them pretty freely for the purpose of self-defense.
 States where TASERs are legal with no major restrictions are:

 Background Checks Required

-In some states, you can own a Taser only if you pass a background check.
-In Illinois, stun guns and Tasers are legal only if the operator has a valid FOID card and concealed weapons permit in addition to passing a background check.
-Stun guns (including Tasers) are also not sold in Chicago, and residents must get permission from law enforcement to carry a Taser purchased elsewhere in the city.
-Only three states require a background check as of 2018:
+In some states, you can own a TASER only if you pass a background check.
+In Illinois, stun guns and TASERs are legal only if the operator has a valid FOID card and concealed weapons permit in addition to passing a background check.
+Stun guns (including TASERs) are also not sold in Chicago, and residents must get permission from law enforcement to carry a TASER purchased elsewhere in the city.
+Only three (3) states require a background check as of 2019:

 Illegal for Civilian Use

 There are currently two (2) states where TASERs and all stun guns are completely banned for use for anyone other than law enforcement:

 Until recently, New Jersey also banned the weapons but they legalized stun guns in late 2017.
 Some other major cities, like Baltimore and Philadelphia, also reversed previous bans on stun guns in 2017.
 New York legalized stun guns in 2019.
 If TASERs are illegal in your state, don’t look online for a TASER for sale and have it shipped to another address.
 There could be serious penalties for deploying a shooting TASER gun in a state where they are banned.
 You can always turn to a TASER alternative like pepper spray or expandable batons when you can’t use stun guns in your home state.